Royal Society Science Book Prize Winner

 Summary

-A biographical portrait, accessible to non-mathematicians, of the itinerant Hungarian genius Paul Erdős and the world of pure mathematics he inhabited.
-Hoffman uses Erdős's ascetic, suitcase-and-amphetamines lifestyle to explore number theory, combinatorics, and the deeply social practice of collaborative proof.
+A biographical portrait, accessible to readers without mathematical training, of the itinerant Hungarian genius Paul Erdős and the world of pure mathematics he inhabited.
+Hoffman uses Erdős's ascetic lifestyle of suitcases and amphetamines to explore number theory, combinatorics, and the deeply social practice of collaborative proof.
 The result is both a character study and an introduction to mathematical creativity.

 ”